mikyll/UnityDOTS-Thesis/README.md

 ### Open Issues
 * The third person camera sometime starts flickering.
 * The collision system doesn't work properly between static entities and ghost entities if those are moving updating Translation component.
-For this reason we updated the PhysicsVelocity component of the PlayerCapsule, but the movement is obviously different (it needs to accelerate from zero).
+For this reason we updated the PhysicsVelocity component of the PlayerCapsule, but the movement is obviously delayed, because it needs to accelerate from zero.
-* Sometimes the application throws an error.
-* Infrequent random crashes of the standalone builds.
-* Collision and Interactions between ghosts and dynamic object doesn't always work as expected (sometimes the CapsulePlayer pass through the dynamic object, even if they should collide)
+* Collision and Interactions between ghosts and dynamic object doesn't always work as expected (sometimes the ghost of the CapsulePlayer passes through the dynamic object, even though they should collide).
+* Sometimes the application throws an error at runtime or when exiting PlayMode.
+* Infrequent random crashes of the standalone builds, probably caused by the aforementioned error.

 ### Future developments
-* Double jump mechanic.
-* Players scoreboard.
-* Pre-match lobby.
+* Main menu where players can set their nickname and start the matchmaking with the click of a button.
+* A pre-match lobby where players can see each other and say when they're ready to start the match.
-* assign different colors on connect.
+* The assignment of different colors to the capsules of the various players who connect.
-* switchable first-person camera using Unity RayCast.
+* A scoreboard showing the current score of all connected players (there is already a score system and the system that handles the scoreboard showing with *TAB* command).
+* A working mechanic for the jump (which turns usable only when the character hits the ground).
+* Capsule steering system, which turns the heading of the capsule to the mouse pointer, using Unity Physics RayCasts.
+* The ability to change the camera view from third to first person.

 <!-- CONTRIBUTING -->